An Essential Illusion.

 Most people ‘want’ to have children, but over time, in response to a constant as reduction of infant/child mortality, people statistically now want less children.
 The environment is changing how many people decide they want children.
 There are factors at play that change the choices people make.

 For example, we know that certain things are addictive, and once people become addicted, they cannot stop wanting those things.
 A smoker cannot stop wanting to have a cigarette, no matter how much logic tells them they should not have a cigarette.
 Then there are eating disorders, where the balance of what a person wants in terms of food, becomes controlled by illogical impulses.
 There are even cults that can manipulate and alter, at least temporarily, the wants of their members.
 Aristotle apparently was so confident that environment could shape a person’s wants, that he once said “Give me a child until he is 7 and I will show you the man”.

 It is not just cults that try brainwashing.
 The concept of rehabilitating prisoners through to psychological exposure therapy, are designed around the concept of altering what a person wants in response to specific stimuli.
 Can we stop the criminal wanting to offend?

 Consider the thought experiment that is the work “A Clockwork Orange” which looks at manipulating desires.

 The industry of manipulating Freewill.

 Then there is advertising, or for a broader definition “the influence industry“.
 Many people are so invested in the belief that all decisions are their own choice that they will assert “advertising does not work on me”.
 It is certainly easy think that way.
 How can be believe that images of people having fun will make us choose to drink sugary carbonated drinks?
-Yet, not only do they keep running advertisements, sponsor keep paying.
+Yet not only do they keep running advertisements but sponsors also keep paying.
 The even seem to believe advertising and targeted messages can change how we vote.
 But of course, buying carbonated drinks, and who we vote for, it is all our own free will.